argonjs/design-tools/_aframe/part09.md

 {% endhighlight %}

+In the code above, note the `arScene.addEventListener`.
+You need to make sure that argon is initialized you doing any further actions, such as appending the menu to the scene.

 ## The Panorama Reality

 The Panorama Reality is one of three realities (backgrounds) that are currently available.
-The other two are the standard video reality (provided by the phone's camera) and the Google streetview.
-This is a panorama provided by accessing Google streetview for a particular location (long and lat).
+The other two are the standard video reality (provided by the phone's camera) and the Google Streetview.
+This is a panorama provided by accessing Google Streetview for a particular location (long and lat).